-- Continued stability in the operations of the General Fund. - Tax revenue continues to increase due to the growth in the Village.
+- Continued stability in the operations of the General Fund despite the ongoing COVID-19 pandemic. - Property tax and local option sales tax revenue continue to increase due to the growth in the Village.

-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2022